BiroAd/vitmma19-legal_text_decoder/README.md

 The data preparation process involves the following steps:

-1. **Data Source**: The dataset is automatically downloaded from OneDrive when running the preprocessing script
+1. **Data Source**: The dataset is automatically downloaded from the provided SharePoint link when running the preprocessing script.
+The dataset contains Hungarian legal text documents with sentiment annotations.

+2. **Data Split Strategy**:
+   - **Test Set**: Created exclusively from consensus texts, ensuring high-quality evaluation data
+   - **Training and Validation Sets**: Created from regular annotated texts, with stratified splitting to maintain class distribution

-2. **Preprocessing**: Run `src/data_preprocessing_01.py` to:
+3. **Preprocessing**: Run `src/data_processing_01.py` to:
-   - Download the dataset automatically
+   - Automatically download the dataset ZIP file
-   - Load and clean Hungarian legal text documents
+   - Extract and load JSON annotation files
+   - Process consensus files for test set creation with majority voting
+   - Process regular annotation files for training/validation
+   - Remove duplicate texts between consensus and regular sets
-   - Split data into training, validation, and test sets with stratification
+   - Split regular data into training (85%) and validation (15%) sets with stratification
-   - Save processed data in the appropriate format for the training pipeline
+   - Save processed datasets in CSV format for the training pipeline

 The preprocessing script handles all data acquisition and preparation automatically, requiring no manual data download or placement.
+The consensus-based test set ensures reliable evaluation metrics.

 ### Docker Instructions